adrybakov/adrybakov.github.io/_pages/about.md

 My research interest is focused on the theoretical methods, that are necessary for better yet description of the experimental phenomena and design of novel materials and devices.

-At the moment I am working on magnetic two-dimensional van der Waals materials.
+I am working on the theory of the magnetic ground state and magnetic excitations.